gyanendraparmaar/Cyber-Labs-Get-Started-changes/machine-learning.md

   speeds up computation manifolds for neural networks and makes it easy to implement them. `Keras` is built on top of TensorFlow and

   makes it even easier to implement neural networks in Python.
 [Tutorials on the official TensorFlow site](https://www.tensorflow.org/tutorials/) \| [Keras Documentation](http://keras.io/)

+* `PyTorch` : PyTorch is a machine learning framework based on the Torch library, used for applications such as computer vision and natural language processing.
+[Tutorials on the official PyTorch site](https://pytorch.org/tutorials/)

 * `OpenCV`: This one is used for another field of AI, **Computer Vision** \(deals with working on image data\)